vterron/lemon/README.rst

 Commands
 ========

-The pipeline consists of **nine commands**, six of which are considered are *essential* because they implement the data reduction and analysis steps and are usually run sequentially.
+The pipeline consists of **nine commands**, six of which are considered to be *essential* because they implement the data reduction and analysis steps and are usually run sequentially.
 However, depending on your needs only a specific subset of them may be used.
 In this sense, LEMON can be viewed as a set of tasks that *may* be used as a pipeline.
 The other three commands are *auxiliary* in the sense that they provide features that are convenient in some, but not all, scenarios.

 .. code::